Ultimatinium/yt/Create Your Own/steps.md

 After you forked this repository, go to GitHub Actions.

 Step 3:
-Run the Build ReVanced Twitter, ReVanced Reddit, ReVanced WarnWetter, ReVanced YouTube, or the Build All workflow to generate the applications.
+Run the Build All ReVanced Applications workflow to generate the applications.

 Step 4:
 Download the applications on the releases section after the workflow is finished.